arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

     arangorestore --input-directory "dump"

-This will connect to an ArangoDB server and reload structural information and documents found in the input directory *dump*.
-Please note that the input directory must have been created by running *arangodump* before.
+This will connect to an ArangoDB server (tcp://127.0.0.1:8529 by default), then restore the collection structure and the documents from the files found in the input directory *dump*.
+Note that the input directory must have been created by running *arangodump* before.

 _arangorestore_ will by default connect to the *_system* database using the default endpoint.
 If you want to connect to a different database or a different endpoint,